A functional law of large numbers for a spatial model of Muller's ratchet: Introduction

 From a mathematical perspective, there are several challenges in rigorously proving the conjectures of Foutel-Rodier and Etheridge in~\cite{foutel2020spatial}.
 First, since we allow for the existence of particles carrying an arbitrarily large number of mutations, we must keep track of infinitely many types of particles.
 Moreover, there are no \textit{a priori} bounds on the number of particles per deme, and both birth and death rates are unbounded.
-Furthermore, the fact that particles at the same deme with different number of mutations interact with each other leads to ‘non-local interactions' in both the interacting particle system and the system of PDEs~\eqref{Paper02_conjectured_PDE_heuristics}.
+Furthermore, the fact that particles at the same deme with different numbers of mutations interact with each other leads to ‘non-local interactions' in both the interacting particle system and the system of PDEs~\eqref{Paper02_conjectured_PDE_heuristics}.

-In fact, it is highly non-trivial to show that the particle systems even exists (when started with an infinite number of particles), not only for the reasons mentioned above, but also because the system turns out to be non-monotone.
-We address this question in our companion article~\cite{madeira2025existence}, where we construct a general version of the interacting particle system introduced in~\cite{foutel2020spatial} rigorously.
-Moreover, we prove moment bounds that will also be essential in this article.
-In this article, we use the results in~\cite{madeira2025existence} and rigorously derive the scaling limit of the general spatial Muller's ratchet model, and we confirm several of the conjectures of~\cite{foutel2020spatial}.
-In particular, we prove convergence to the limiting PDE system under appropriate scaling assumptions, derive the spreading speed in the Fisher-KPP regime (that is, for $B \leq 1/(1-\mu)$), and establish an evolution equation for the mutational profile that agrees with~\eqref{Paper02_approximating_equilibrium_weak_selection_low_mutation_regime} in the weak selection--low mutation regime.
-Finally, we also address the question of gene surfing via a construction of tracer dynamics.
+In fact, it is highly non-trivial to show that the particle system even exists (when started with an infinite number of particles), not only for the reasons mentioned above, but also because the system turns out to be non-monotone.
+We address this question in our companion article~\cite{madeira2025existence}, where we construct a general version of the interacting particle system introduced in~\cite{foutel2020spatial} rigorously, and {we prove (local) moment bounds on the particle density.
+In our other companion article~\cite{madeira2025PDE_surfing}, we establish existence and uniqueness of mild solutions to the system of PDEs.
+Moreover, we derive the spreading speed in the Fisher-KPP regime (that is, for $B \leq 1/(1-\mu)$) and establish the asymptotic shape of the mutational profile.}

+{In the present article, using the results of~\cite{madeira2025existence,madeira2025PDE_surfing}, we rigorously derive the hydrodynamic limit of the general spatial Muller's ratchet model.
+The main probabilistic innovation is a new tightness criterion in suitable~$L_p$ spaces for interacting particle systems, which relies only on local properties of the dynamics, and therefore applies to processes with infinitely many particle types and unbounded birth and death rates.
+Using the weak convergence together with the PDE analysis from~\cite{madeira2025PDE_surfing}, we further derive quantitative bounds on the mutational profile of the particle system.}